mp3laguna/GettingAndCleaningDataCourseProject/README.md

         activity.labels  <- read.table(activity.labels.file,stringsAsFactors=FALSE)

 train and test data frames are loaded using getDataTable function.
-First column includes activity for each record labeled, second column is subject number and the rest of cthe columns are the columns asked to include in data set, tha is, columns incuding "mean()" or "std()" string in its name
+First column includes activity for each record labeled, second column is subject number and the rest of the columns are the columns asked to include in data set, that is, columns incuding "mean()" or "std()" string in its name.

         #  get train set